Matricaria discoidea DC.

 Bloom Time: March to September

-Matricaria discoidea is an annual plant with cone-shaped flower head, composed of dense-packed yellowish-green corollas, and lacking ray-florets.
+Matricaria discoidea is an annual plant with a cone-shaped flower head, composed of dense-packed yellowish-green corollas, and lacking ray-florets.
 The leaves are pinnately dissected and sweet-scented when crushed.
 The plant grows up to 16 inches (40 cm) high.
 Flowerheads are produced from March to September.

 How to Grow and Care